 How Long Do CVT Transmissions Last?

 In a late-model vehicle, you can expect the CVT to last more than 100,000 miles.
 However, the older CVTs, especially some of the first designs, might not be as reliable.
+However, CVT transmissions have no set lifespan, and there are several factors that determine the average lifespan.

-The CVT has no set lifespan.
-There are several factors that will determine the average life.
 These affordable transmissions have become more reliable over the years as the design has been tweaked and perfected.

 With automakers investing more money into CVT technology, we expect the lifespan to continue to grow over the next few years.
 By following any maintenance recommendations in the owner’s manual, you can help the CVT last longer.